zzell/ke/readme.md

 - the team is dissatisfied, its efficiency and team spirit drops, and everyone is sad: "We have failed the sprint again"
 - conflicts within the team may arise, with people saying "I managed to do my tasks, but we failed because of him/her”
 - everyone gets stressed and fatigued

-### Estimation methods
-1. Planning Poker All participants use numbered playing cards and estimate the items.
-Voting is done anonymous and discussion is raised when there are large differences.
-Voting is repeated till the whole team reached consensus about the accurate estimation.
-Planning poker works well when you have to estimate a relative small number of items (max 10) in a small team (5-8 people).
-Tip: try to keep the voting between affordable numbers.
-Maximize the highest card to 13 points.
-More on planning poker via this link.
-2. T-Shirt Sizes This is a perfect technique for estimating a large backlog of relative large items.
-Especially when you have several concurrent scrum teams working on the same product.
-Items are estimated into t-shirt sizes: XS, S, M, L, XL.
-The decision about the size is based on an open and mutual collaborative discussion.
-This method is an informal and quick way to get an rough feeling about the total size of your backlog.
-More about T-shirt size estimation is here.
-3. Dot Voting When you are faced with a relative small set of items and in need of a super simple and effective technique to estimate you can use Dot Voting.
-This method has originated form decision making and you can use it for estimating.
-Each person gets a small number of small stickers and can choose to vote for the individual items.
-The more dots is an indicator of a bigger size.
-Works well in both small and large group.
-You have to limit the number of estimated items.
-More on dot voting here.
-4. The Bucket System Much faster than planning poker is the Bucket System.
-This system is a good alternative when estimating a large number of items with a large group of participants.
-Create several buckets in the sequence of planning poker.
-The group estimates the items by placing them in these “buckets”.
-Buckets are usually different sheets of brown paper where you can place the sticky note with the item.
-But you can also use actual baskets to limit discussion about already processed items.
-More on the bucket method here.
-5. Large/Uncertain/Small A very fast method of rough estimating is the Large/Uncertain/Small method.
-The team is being asked to place the items in one of these categories.
-The first step is to categorize the obvious items in the two extreme categories.
-Next the group can discuss the more complex items.
-This is actually a simplification of the bucket system.
-The system is especially good to use in smaller groups with comparable items.
-Next you can assign sizes to these 3 categories.
-6. Affinity Mapping This method is based on finding similarities in the estimated items.
-The team is asked to group them together.
-Best way is to execute this is a visual way and order them form small groups to large.
-It works best with a small group of people and a relative small number of items.
-You can assign estimation numbers to the different groups.
-More information about Affinity Mapping.
-7. Ordering method This is an exercise where you get an accurate image on the relative size of items.
-This works best in a small group of expert.
-All items are placed in random order on a scale label ranging from low to high.
-Every participant is being asked to move one item on the scale.
-Each move is just one spot lower or one spot higher or pass the turn.
-This continues till no team member want to move items and passes their turn.
-The ordering protocol is a method of getting fine grained size estimates.
-Works best with a relative small group of people and a large number of items.

 ## Software Requirements
 ### Levels of Requirements